 B.51 The policies in the chapter setting out the vision, objectives and spatial strategy for Winchester District seek to provide for a sustainable spatial distribution of development up to 2040.
 The strategy is to meet the housing needs of the plan area while supporting economic growth and diversification across the spatial areas of Winchester Town, the South Hampshire Urban Areas and Market Towns and Rural Area.
 The aspirational nature of the vision for the plan area and the objectives that will support its achievement under Policy SP1, means that positive effects are expected in relation to a number of protected characteristics.
 The vision and objectives set out the image of the District as a location where significant housing and economic development have been delivered.
 The level of housing growth is expected to help address housing affordability and help younger residents and people on lower incomes to access the housing market.
 Positive effects are therefore expected in relation to age and people on low incomes.
 The provision of economic development in the plan area is likely to support increased numbers of jobs in the District and therefore positive effects are expected in relation to people on benefits, unemployed people and people living in deprived areas/rural areas, with potential for increased positive effects in relation to people on low incomes.
-The vision and objectives also set out an approach where much of the development will be focussed to make good use of the range of services and facilities in the larger settlements.
+The vision and objectives also set out an approach where much of the development will be focused to make good use of the range of services and facilities in the larger settlements.
 This is likely to help limit the potential for air pollution associated with vehicular travel in the District.
 Furthermore, part of the approach included in the plan's objectives include improved air quality.
 Certain groups in the District are likely to be particularly vulnerable to air pollution, including younger, older, and pregnant people and those with cardiovascular or respiratory problems.
-Therefore, positive effects are expected in relation to age, disability, and pregnancy and maternity.
-Given that vision for the plan area and the supporting objectives are expected to support good access to a range of services and facilities and specifically seek to achieve the creation of inclusive communities with a range of services and infrastructure, benefits are also expected in relation to groups who potentially need access to more specialist facilities, places of worship and meeting halls.
-This may include those who fall within the protected characteristics gender reassignment, race, religion or belief and sexual orientation and positive effects are therefore recorded for these groups.
+Therefore, positive effects are expected in relation to groups who potentially need